 Turning plans into reality

-Raising the money needed is a big task… but we’re up for the challenge and well on the way.
+Raising the money needed has been a big task…

 - grants from community and sports funds.

 - donations by individuals, businesses and local community groups

 On behalf of the community, we offer our thanks to everyone who has given grants or donations which have enabled the Phase 1 plans to be delivered.

 We have won fantastic support from the following

 Mumbles Community Council has signed a legal agreement granting Mumbles Community Association up to £1.24m towards the new facilities.

 The Council has also approved a grant of £330,000 towards the cost of a new all-weather pitch.

 The National Lottery Community Fund has awarded MCA £500k to build a new Community Hub & Café.